Hemiptera / Sternorrhyncha

 What are Whiteflies?

-Whitefly has two life stages that are resistant to pesticides, which explains why a single spray often won't control it completely.
-A quick outline of the whitefly life cycle will be helpful to understand why.
+Whitefly is notoriously challenging to control, because it goes through two life stages that are resistant to pesticides.
+In practice, this means a single spray won't always control it completely.
+A quick explanation of the whitefly life cycle will be helpful to understand why.

 The winged adults are usually found feeding on growing tips and new leaves.
-The females lay eggs on young leaves, close to where they are feeding.
-When the eggs hatch out, they go through four different larval stages, that look like tiny scale insects.
-The last larval stage stops feeding when fully grown and forms a pupa.
+The females lay eggs on young leaves, close to where they're feeding.
+When the eggs hatch out, they go through four different larval stages, that resemble tiny scale insects.
+The last larval stage stops feeding when fully grown, then forms a pupa.

-Wilting and stunting of new shoots.
-Can cause silvering and yellowing of leaves, uneven ripening of tomatoes and sometimes plant death.
+Wilting and stunted new shoots are classic signs.
+Whitefly can cause silvering and yellowing of leaves, uneven ripening of tomatoes and substantial infestations can cause plant death.

 Spraying is best done in the early morning or late afternoon while the insects aren't as active.